Financial Management & InsuranceClub Support Home >

 The cover is provided up to a limit of $20 million.

 Golf Australia has worked with Marsh to develop an insurance product for players that are not members of your club that mirrors the coverage provided to members.

 Australian Golf Insurance (AGI) is an exclusive insurance scheme that provides tailored, quality cover for golf clubs.

 The policies include cover for golf club's property, liability, professional indemnity, management liability and voluntary workers risk.

 The policy is accessible by golf clubs through any licensed insurance intermediary (broker) and therefore clubs are not required to change their broker relationship.

-For further inquiries or to obtain a quote, please visit https://victorinsurance.com.au/
+For brokers, if you have further inquiries or to obtain a quote, please visit https://victorinsurance.com.au/

 Join our newsletter